Kenneth5259/Manalitics/README.md

-# Manalitics
+# Manalytics
-Manalitics is an open source project for building, analyzing, and optimizing commander decks in MTG.
+Manalytics is an open source project for building, analyzing, and optimizing commander decks in MTG.